Logiqx/sse-results/docs/tech/server.md

 ### Startup and Shutdown

-It will be important to exit gracefully when the software is terminated to avoid partial HTML files.
+It is important to exit threads gracefully when the software is terminated.
+Failure to do so may result in partial HTML and / or log files.

-Log files might also be malformed if threads are not allowed to exist gracefully.

-Clean shutdown can be performed using Python events.
+Clean shutdown of active threads is easy to achieve using a single Python event.